marcopaglio/BookingApp/README.md

 - `-Pdocker` dockerize the application.
 The Docker image created is named `booking-app` and it is checked with both MongoDB and PostgreSQL.

   > :alarm_clock: **N.B**: This Maven profile opens the BookingApp application inside a Docker container, therefore it needs the access to the X display server in order to work propertly.
-Please, make sure you have [Setup X server environment for Docker](#setup-x-server-environment-for-docker) before using the `-Pdocker` profile.
+Please, make sure you [Setup X server environment for Docker](#setup-x-server-environment-for-docker) before using the `-Pdocker` profile.

 ### Run tests from Eclipse

 In the BookingApp project there are three modules that contain tests: `booking-domain-module`, `booking-business-module` and `booking-ui-module`.
 You can run them directly from Eclipse: right click on the module > **Run As** > **JUnit Test**.
 This will execute all the tests of that module.<br>

 Before running tests from Eclipse, make sure Docker is turned on and working properly.
-Then, unit tests doesn't require any additional setting, since they are run with TestContainers; instead, integration and end-to-end tests need a running instance (suitably configured) of MongoDB and once of PostgreSQL.
+Then, unit tests doesn't require any additional setting, since they are run with TestContainers; instead, integration and end-to-end tests need a well-configured running instance of MongoDB and once of PostgreSQL.
 You can start such instances in Docker containers through Docker Compose commands as follows:
 ```
 docker compose -f docker-compose/MongoDB/docker-compose.yml up
 docker compose -f docker-compose/PostgreSQL/docker-compose.yml up